 Ray grew up in Tamworth and graduated from the University of New England with the degrees Bachelor of Music/Arts and a Bachelor of Laws.
 He was admitted to the Supreme Court of NSW in 1997.

-Josh Hay is a solicitor practicing in our property and commercial team.
+Josh Hay is a lawyer working in our property and commercial and wills and estates teams.

-Josh is a novacastrian by birth and joined Bale Boshev at the start of 2015 following a stint with a couple of larger Sydney firms.
+Josh has been practising law for over 9 years, joining Bale Boshev at the start of 2015 following time spent with a couple of larger Sydney firms.

-From his Sydney experience, Josh gained a varied exposure and had the opportunity of working on a number of high profile real estate acquisitions, disposals and leasing deals.
+From his Sydney experience Josh gained a varied exposure and had the opportunity of working on a number of high profile due diligence projects, commercial contracts, real estate acquisitions and disposals and leasing deals.